jonamat/wikiloc-earth-layer/README.md

 ### Use from the app (Android)
 - Download [this KML file](http://wikiloc-earth-layer.jonamat.cloud/static/wikiloc-earth-layer.kml)
-- Open it directly or import in Google Earth: go to settings > projects > open and select the downloaded wikiloc-layer.kml
+- Open it directly or import in Google Earth: go to settings > projects > open and select the downloaded wikiloc-layer.kmz
 - Navigate to the area you want to explore
 - Refresh the layer by tapping on settings > project > layer > refresh
 - Enjoy your adventures!